nextcloud/integration_openai/README.md

 Positive:
 * the software for training and inferencing of this model is open source
-* the trained model is freely available, and thus can be ran on-premises
+* The trained model is freely available, and thus can run on-premise

 Negative:
 * the training data is not freely available, limiting the ability of external parties to check and correct for bias or optimise the model’s performance and CO2 usage.